nf-core/rangeland/docs/usage.md

 ### Area of interest (AOI)

 The area of interest is a geospatial vector dataset that holds the boundary of the targeted area.
+The file must be a shapefile or geopackage vector file.

 AOI is passed as a single file using: